puwei/DanielTakeshi.github.io/_posts/2012-06-09-the-power-of-intense-focus.md

 in the world&#8221; excuse when you&#8217;re taking unnecessary breaks.

 I particularly wonder about work habits in academia.
-What happens to those professors who tend to leave work early* as compared to those who stay up past their students pulling all-nighters?
+What happens to those professors who tend to leave work early[^work] as compared to those who stay up past their students pulling all-nighters?
 I&#8217;d be interesting in collecting data and seeing if those who spend more time in their offices may actually be doing themselves a disservice.
 But the problem is that times can be wildly unpredictable.
 A professor could leave work at 5:00 PM one day, leave at 3:30 AM the next, and not